-None of us had eaten breakfast, due to the early hour, so we stopped by a Seven Eleven to grab some quick protein to fill us up.
-The checkout counter had a tall heated glass case, filled with rows and rows of perfect plastic wrapped rectangles of rice and meat in a seaweed blanket (I only recognized the seaweed from my years in Korea as a child).
+None of us had eaten breakfast, due to the early hour, so we stopped by a 7-11 to grab some quick protein.
+The checkout counter had a tall heated glass case, filled with rows and rows of perfect plastic wrapped rectangles of rice and meat in a seaweed blanket.

-An adventurous eater, I followed the example of the group without question and grabbed two, for a total cost of $1.
+An adventurous eater, I followed the example of the group without question and grabbed two SPAM musubi, for a total cost of $1.

-In the van we dug hungrily into the steaming rice “sandwiches”, and I knew instantly that I had discovered my new favorite snack.
+In the van we dug hungrily into the steaming rice “sandwiches”, and I knew instantly that I had a new favorite snack.

 In Hawaii I never made my own musubi at home, because they were everywhere.
 You could get them cheaply at any convenience store alongside the manapua, bentos and somen salads.
 We also made them at school (in the science classrooms) and sold them as fundraisers.
 They were even available in the school snack bar!

 But the year of high school I spent in Pennsylvannia, my sophomore year, there was not a single musubi in sight, so I decided to start making my own.
-I got a cheap musubi press (there are lots of affordable musubi presses on Amazon) and began making several, keeping the in the freezer for a quick microwave lunch or snack.
+I got a cheap musubi press (there are lots of musubi presses on Amazon) and began making several SPAM musubi at a time, keeping the musubi in the freezer for a quick microwave lunch or snack.